 Exercise During Pregnancy

 Even if you haven’t worked out much in the past, being pregnant is a great reason to start.
 Exercising during pregnancy can be safe.
+Check with your provider before you start.

 Exercising during pregnancy can: